 |Barrier Control||$10 - $16/linear foot|

-The cost of micro treatment is typically $6 to $8 a sq.ft.
+Termite micro treatments cost $6 to $8 per sq.ft.
 Micro treatment is actually a group of different methods.
-They are done to help control termites in a small area.
+These treatments control and eradicate drywood termites at the start of an infestation and before they spread or grow a colony.
+Once the colony becomes established, more extensive treatments are required.
 If you have a small building or a section of a home that is impacted, but they have not yet spread, you can use micro treatments in that one area.
 Treatments may include heat, microwave guns, or spot treatments with liquid termiticide.
 The exact method can vary based on the exact location in the area and the type of termites.

-The cost of liquid termite treatments are $3 to $10 a linear foot.
+The cost of liquid termite treatments is $4 to $14.50 per linear foot.
 These are methods used to deal with the subterranean variety and are applied to the perimeter of your home.
 There are a few different liquid treatments.
 Some are termiticides, meaning that they kill those who come in contact with it.
 Some types are repellants, meaning that the termites will not cross the barrier.
 This is the most common and effective method, as they must move between your home and the soil to be healthy.
 If they cannot cross the barrier, they will eventually die off even if they never eat poison.

 The cost of barrier treatments for termite control is $10 to $16 a linear foot.
 Barrier treatments are a method of keeping termites out of your home and may be used on new construction or after other methods have been used to remove or kill them.
 Barriers are used on the perimeter of the home and may be made of many substances.
 Some are made of sand, while others may use treated wood in the construction of the home or area.
 Barriers can also be useful for homes with minor subterranean termite infestations.
 The termites inside cannot cross the barrier to leave and will die off without soil.
 These methods are often used in areas that see a lot of activity because once the barrier is up, future treatments are generally not needed.